 Risks posed by solar mostly include threats to biodiversity.
 Birds and insects may confuse the shining dark surfaces of a solar panel with water surfaces.
 Insects may end up laying their eggs on the panels, while birds end up hurt or dead as they crash into panels.

-According to the EIA, in 2015, Canada, Saudi Arabia, Venezuela, Mexico, and Colombia were the top five source countries for U.S. petroleum.
-Overall, the U.S. gets its petroleum from about 82 countries.
+According to the EIA, in 2018, Canada, Saudi Arabia, Venezuela, Mexico, and Iraq were the top five source countries for U.S. petroleum.
+Overall, the U.S. gets its petroleum from about 90 countries.
 This makes the U.S. reliant on other countries for much of its energy source.

 The U.S. could generate much of its own electricity.
 According to NREL it would take about 0.6 percent of America’s total land area to supply all of the United States’ electricity needs.
 As technology continues to improve and efficiency rates increase, this amount of land will continue to decrease.